NormandErwan/ArucoUnity/docs/articles/calibrate-a-camera.md

 Most of the cameras we use today on our smartphones or laptops are called in Aruco Unity pinhole cameras (camera using a [rectilinear lens](https://en.wikipedia.org/wiki/Rectilinear_lens)) in contrast with cameras using a [fisheye lens](https://en.wikipedia.org/wiki/Fisheye_lens).
 So if you want to calibrate your webcam or smartphone, read this section.

 - Make a calibration board.
   1. Create a charuco board or a grid board.
-See the [Create Markers](https://github.com/NormandErwan/ArucoUnity/wiki/1.-Create-Markers) wiki page for details.
+See the [Create Markers](https://github.com/NormandErwan/ArucoUnity/wiki/1.-Create-Markers) page for details.
   2. Print the generated image on paper.
 Stick it on a hard cardboard: the paper must remains as flat as possible during the calibration (*Fig.1*).

 ![Calibration board](https://docs.opencv.org/master/charucocalibration.png)
 *Fig.1: Different viewpoints of a charuco calibration board.
 From OpenCV: [https://docs.opencv.org/master/da/d13/tutorial_aruco_calibration.html](https://docs.opencv.org/master/da/d13/tutorial_aruco_calibration.html)*

-- Open the `Assets/ArucoUnity/Scenes/Calibrate.unity` scene.
+- Open the `Assets/ArucoUnity/Scenes/CalibrateCamera.unity` scene.
 - Configure the `ArucoWebcam` game object (*Fig.2*).
   - Set the `WebcamId` to select the camera you want to use.
 The first camera's id is `0`.
 You can list the available webcams with [WebCamTexture.devices](https://docs.unity3d.com/ScriptReference/WebCamTexture-devices.html).
   - `MonoArucoCameraDisplay.AutoStart` is uncheck because the video stream is displayed by the `ArucoCameraCalibrationGUI` object.